open-socialism/open-socialism-site/societal-metrics/metrics/corruption.md

 ---
 title: Corruption
-description: To what degree is corruption possible is a key metric of a societal system.
+description: To what degree is corruption possible is a key societal metric.
 ---

 ## Systemic Corruption